cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* double

-When present, specifies max duration for which items should persist in the cache.

-Not returned if set to default.
-(Default: 60)
+Specify the maximum duration items should persist in the cache.
+Not returned if set to the default (60).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/hyperdrive_config#max_age HyperdriveConfig#max_age}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/hyperdrive_config#max_age HyperdriveConfig#max_age}

 ---